NextCenturyCorporation/mcs-ui/README.md

 # UI Setup

-### 1: Download Tars from S3
+### 1: Preparation

-Download `data_con_backup_all.tar.gz` from mcs-ui EC2 instance.
+- Download `data_con_backup_all.tar.gz` from mcs-ui EC2 instance.
+These instructions assume the tar is in the `mcs-ui/node-graphql/` directory.
+You might need the UI PEM file; get it from the AWS Secrets Manager dashboard.
-Place inside on the mcs-ui/node-graphl/ directory.
+- Get a copy of `account-configs.js` from a teammate and put it in the `mcs-ui/node-graphql` directory.

-### 2: Create UI
+### 2: Create and Launch UI
-Verify that node-graphql/account-configs.js exists.
-Ask a team member for a copy if it does not.

 ```
 docker build --tag node-graphql node-graphql/.